juju-solutions/layer-apache-flume-hdfs/README.md

 # Deploying

-A working Juju installation is assumed to be present.
+This charm requires Juju 2.0 or greater.
 If Juju is not yet set up, please follow the [getting-started][] instructions prior to deploying this charm.

 This charm is intended to be deployed via one of the [apache bigtop bundles][].
 For example:

     juju deploy hadoop-processing

-> **Note**: The above assumes Juju 2.0 or greater.
-If using an earlier version of Juju, use [juju-quickstart][] with the following syntax: `juju quickstart hadoop-processing`.

 This will deploy an Apache Bigtop Hadoop cluster.
 More information about this deployment can be found in the [bundle readme](https://jujucharms.com/hadoop-processing/).